MarceeloDominguez/MarceeloDominguez/README.md

 ## 🚀 About Me
 - 👨‍💻 All of my projects are available at [Portafolio](https://portafolio-seven-eta.vercel.app/)
-- 🚀 My personal projects [FinTrack](https://play.google.com/store/apps/details?id=com.controldecostos) It is an application to control your personal finances. - [FilmsApp](https://play.google.com/store/apps/details?id=com.searchmovie)
+- 🚀 My personal projects: [FinTrack](https://play.google.com/store/apps/details?id=com.controldecostos) It is an application to control your personal finances.
+[FilmsApp](https://play.google.com/store/apps/details?id=com.searchmovie)
 It is an application where you can search for information about the most popular and current movies and series.
 - 🔭 I’m currently working as developer Frontend.
 React Native - React Js - Next Js - TypeScript - Node Js
 - 🌱 I’m currently learning more about frontend and backend technologies